Ethsamba2024/UnJourn/documentation/docs.md

       - [Gain creators:](#gain-creators)
   - [Functional Requirements](#functional-requirements)

-UnJorn is a groundbreaking social network that utilizes Lens Protocol, Scalffold, Chainlink and Scroll to empower independent journalists globally.
+UnJourn is a groundbreaking social network that utilizes Lens Protocol, Scalffold and Scroll to empower independent journalists globally.
 Its main objective is to ensure the security and independence of journalists reporting on critical issues like corruption, war, and repression.
 The platform not only safeguards journalists but also sheds light on hidden issues, contributing to a more informed global community.
-UnJorn is an innovative response to the changing world, where freedom of expression and truth are paramount.
+UnJourn is an innovative response to the changing world, where freedom of expression and truth are paramount.
 It serves as a vital tool for journalists dedicated to informing us about pressing global matters.

 ## 2.0 - Bussiness analysis: